-How do you do it?
+How do you run a rallye?

-At registration you will be given several pages, usually stapled together.
+At registration you will be given several papers, usually stapled together.
 These pages contain various sets of instructions which may conflict with one another but are all internally consistent.
 How can this be?
 It is all done by adhering to the prime directive of gimmick rallyes: Follow the Order of Precedence.
 Somewhere in each information packet will be a list that shows the Order of Precedence.
 This lists the names of the different sets of instructions, and the order in which they are to be performed in case of conflict.

-Types of instructions
+Types of Instructions